Boricua Popular Army: Pitirre II

 In the morning of January 12, 1981, a group of eleven commandos, seven guards and four explosive specialists, set explosives at Muñiz Air National Guard Base, located on the northeastern corner of the Luis Muñoz Marín International Airport in San Juan.
 The ensuing explosion destroyed nine aircraft (several operational A-7 Corsair II light attack aircraft and a single F-104 Starfighter supersonic fighter-interceptor aircraft being retained for a static display) and two trucks and damaged two ships on loan from the U.S. Air Force, with the authors leaving a machete behind.
-The destruction of the military equipment ascended to $45–50 million USD in 1981 dollars.
+The destruction of the military equipment ascended to $45–50 million USD.

 The FBI responded by receiving permission for a full investigation, which allowed them to employ otherwise forbidden practices to track the group.
 The EPB in turn expressed pride that the attack represented the most damaging to take place in American soil since Pearl Harbor and expressed satisfaction that it would attract attention to their cause, with some members even considering it a parallel to the Gaspee Affair.
 The group also sent a video to the media where they explained the composition of the cell in charge of the attack without revealing any identities.
 The security at the base was criticized in media pieces.
 The attack later served as the basis for upgrading base security, emphasizing flight line security, at all Air National Guard installations on civilian airports in the United States to the same level as active duty U.S. Air Force installations.

 On April 21, 1981, four EPB commandos were able to extract $348,000 from a Wells Fargo armored car, with the group later noting that it would be spent in their cause.
 In November 1981, the EPB detonated explosives in AEE substations in Santurce, a district of San Juan.
 When 350 families that occupied a makeshift village in Carolina, Puerto Rico, were removed by the police, the EPB warned the governor that they would retaliate.
 Afterwards, they made an offensive against the police that resulted in twelve injured and one dead policeman.